-When ever we need to replace oil to cook things in the oven we use Frylight.
+Whenever we need to replace oil in cooking we use Frylight.
 Perfect for everyday frying and cooking, it delivers exactly one calorie per spray, which makes it Syn free!
-The Butter Flavour is perfect for this Low Syn Chestnut and Chocolate Tarts recipe as you would normally brush the filo with melted butter before cooking.
+The Butter flavour is ideal for these Low Syn Chestnut and Chocolate Tarts, as you would usually brush filo pastry with butter before cooking.

 Fallen off the wagon and need some motivation, or want to help others on their journey?

 Our Facebook group is growing by the day.
 If you haven’t joined yet head over there and take a look.
 You wouldn’t want to miss out on the fun would you?